akretion/ooor/README.md

     $ TODO test and document new osv_memory wizards API

-Absolute OpeNERP ids aka ir_model_data:
+Absolute OpenERP ids aka ir_model_data:

 just like Rails fixtures, OpenERP supports absolute ids for its records, especially those imported from XML or CSV.
 We are here speaking about the string id of the XML or CSV records, eventually prefixed by the module name.